NBA Rumors: Latest Free-Agency Buzz on LeBron James, Paul George and More

 And this one could backfire because Smart believes he is worth much more than the qualifier.

-Here's what Jackie MacMullan of ESPN.com reported back in May about extension talks: "Boston discussed an extension with its gritty defensive specialist, team sources said, but the dollar figures were too far apart.
+Here's what Jackie MacMullan of ESPN.com reported in May about extension talks: "Boston discussed an extension with its gritty defensive specialist, team sources said, but the dollar figures were too far apart.
 The Celtics are resigned that Smart will opt for a bigger payday elsewhere instead of taking a hometown discount."

-Smart is free to seek a bigger deal on the open market, otherwise, he'll ink the one-year tender with a no-trade clause and Bird Rights.
+Smart is free to seek a bigger deal on the open market; otherwise, he'll ink the one-year tender with a no-trade clause and Bird rights.
 It's not the worst outcome in the world, as he's still only 24 years old and might have another chance to compete for a spot in the Finals before trying to hit the open market again.

 That or a team puts in an offer the Celtics don't want to match and an already-weird offseason gets even stranger.

-The story seemed simple enough: hometown kid goes home.
+The story seemed simple enough: Hometown kid goes home.

-The kid is Paul George, the home is the Los Angeles Lakers, with only a delay by the Oklahoma City Thunder through the Indiana Pacers in the way.
+The kid is Paul George, the home is Los Angeles (with the Lakers), with only a delay by the Oklahoma City Thunder through the Indiana Pacers in the way.

 Then Sam Amick of USA Today reported "pessimism in James' camp" about George leaving the Thunder.

-Sure enough, on Thursday, George informed the Thunder he will opt out of his $20.7 million player option for next season, according to ESPN's Adrian Wojnarowski, who also reported on George's past interest in the Lakers and the current plan in Oklahoma City.
+Sure enough, on Thursday, George informed the Thunder he will opt out of his $20.7 million player option for next season, according to ESPN.com's Adrian Wojnarowski, who also reported on George's past interest in the Lakers and the current plan in Oklahoma.

 "Before his trade, George had told the Pacers that he planned to sign with the Lakers in free agency this summer," Wojnarowski wrote.
 "Nevertheless, Oklahoma City GM Sam Presti, coach Billy Donovan and Westbrook have made a strong case on a future with the Thunder and moved the franchise into contention with the Lakers."

-George is headed for a max contract at the age of 28 either way, but where he chooses to put ink to paper will have a huge impact on the rest of the league.
+George is headed for a max contract at the age of 28 either way, but with whom he chooses to put ink to paper will have a huge impact on the rest of the league.
 For one, it's not every day a guy who averaged 21.9 points, 5.7 rebounds and 3.3 assists per game a year ago hits the open market.

 Two, it's not often that guy could end up influencing where a generational talent like James chooses to go.
 The fact there was a rumor above revealing that James is monitoring the situation says quite a lot.
 If George shuns the Lakers, it's one less superstar the King will have as a possibility to team up with in Los Angeles, perhaps encouraging him to stay in Cleveland.